Welcome to Becoming an Outdoors-Woman in Kansas

 How to Register for BOW

-The spring workshop will be held May 17 - 19 at the Rock Springs 4-H Center near Junction City, KS.
-Registration materials are available here.
+The spring workshop will be held May 15 - 17, 2015 at the Rock Springs 4-H Center near Junction City, KS.
+The brochure and registration materials can be downloaded here.
 If you would like to receive the brochure and registration form by mail, please call 620 672-5911 or E-mail.

 What is a BOW Workshop Like?